Zirtual Review: A Great Place To Find a VA or Should You Try Elsewhere?

 - 60 hrs a month - $1,680/month ($29/hour)

 If you don’t use your hours, you won’t miss out because they roll over into your next month.

 Virtual Assist USA is one of the biggest VA operations in the US.
 The company, based in Pittsburgh, Pennsylvania, has been operating since 2007.
 Today, the company's founder Danielle Cuomo manages more than 40 virtual assistants operating from home across the nation in all time zones.

 The fact that all of Virtual Assist USA's VAs are full-time employees rather than part-time contractors is one feature that sets them apart.
-That promotes greater security, loyalty, and a more career-focused mindset, according to Danielle.
+According to Danielle, that promotes greater security, loyalty, and a more career-focused mindset.

-Multiple interviews, a DISC personality test, and a background investigation are all part of the employee onboarding process.
+Multiple interviews, a DISC personality test, and a background investigation, are all part of the employee onboarding process - almost like personal concierge services.
 Additionally, all recent hires have a minimum of 10 years of experience and a college education.
 This all results in less turnover and a better VA match for clients.